Kubernetes Multi-Tenancy with Argo CD And Loft

 Kubernetes multi-tenancy removes the operational overhead of managing multiple clusters.
 There are more complexities involved in managing multiple clusters, including setting up the clusters (which can be time-consuming), authentication, maintaining the clusters, authorization, implementing monitoring and logging tools, and so much more.
 However, in a multi-tenant cluster, these operational overheads are reduced; for instance, you don't need to set up a new cluster for a new application.

-#How Loft and Argo CD Can Help You Achieve Multi-Tenancy
+Leveraging Loft and Argo CD for Kubernetes Multi-Tenancy Solutions

 Loft is an advanced platform for implementing self-service and multi-tenancy in your Kubernetes cluster.
 It implements multi-tenancy using vclusters.
 Traditionally, namespacing is used to achieve multi-tenancy, thereby sharing resources like ETCD storage and the API server.
 In contrast, Loft spins up an entirely new cluster in the host cluster, without any of the complexities of spinning up new clusters.